umawr/Kanban-Board/README.md

 # Nazar
 (meaning view in Urdu)
-This is my cleanest design yet, and I'm really proud of my CSS work,
+This is my cleanest design yet, and my CSS work is neat,
 I still need to learn a lot of JavaScript because this project took a
 lot of help.
 There are still some bugs regarding how tasks are re calculated, but I still
-have to figure out how to ?
+have to figure out how to fix em?
 I'll make a YouTube video on how I made this.

 My Channel-